JensPLarsen/gst-kaldi-nnet2-online/README.md

 Have started on optimizing the plugin to accept an already loaded FST model.
 This will reduce the load time and you can have multiple decoders running sharing the same models (the read-only onces).

 Why?
-Because the FST model can become very big, and if you want mulitple decoders running the host can easy run out of memory.
+Because the FST model can become very big, and if you want mulitple decoders, the host will run out of memory fast.

-## Changelog

-- Added: Property: word-syms-ptr - A pointer to an already loaded word symbols, this can be shared between multiple instances of the Kaldi Gst elements.
-- Added: Property: fst-ptr - A pointer to an already loaded HCLG FST, this can be shared between multiple instances of the Kaldi Gst elements.

 # WHAT IT IS